Electrofried/mnemonic-adaptor/README.md

 ## **Customization**

-Tailor system and user prompts to specific use cases by modifying the respective `.txt` files.
+Tailor system and user prompts to specific use cases by modifying the respective `.json` files.
 For example, you can adjust tone, level of detail, or domain specificity to align with tasks such as generating concise technical summaries or simplifying content for general audiences.
 These adjustments directly influence the tool's output, ensuring it remains adaptable and purpose-driven.

 Editable prompt files include:

-- `segmentation_agent_system_prompt.txt` ✏️
-- `memory_extraction_agent_system_prompt.txt` 🗒️
+- `prompts.json` ✏️: Contains system and user prompts for memory extraction and segmentation.

 ---